All Oral Histories

 Co-founder of the Woodrow Wilson High School Alumni Association, Inc., Adamson and her husband drove the Kennedy motorcade route through downtown Dallas moments before police closed off the streets for the presidential parade.
 Recorded January 28, 2013.

 As a high school senior, Addington briefly shook hands with President Kennedy as his motorcade passed by on Turtle Creek Boulevard in Dallas.
 Addington later served in the Vietnam War.
 Recorded April 12, 2015.

-An employee of the First National Bank of Dallas, Adler photographed a portion of the Kennedy motorcade and then sold his film to Life magazine.
-Later, he served as the chief photographer at the Dallas Times Herald and managed its file of JFK negatives.
+An employee of the First National Bank of Dallas in 1963, Adler took photographs of the Kennedy motorcade on Main Street and sold his roll of unprocessed film to a Life Magazine reporter later that day.
+Beginning in 1969, Adler spent seventeen years at the Dallas Times Herald.
+While serving as assistant managing editor, he maintained the newspaper’s significant file of Kennedy assassination-related negatives.
 Recorded February 3, 1995.

 Mr. Adler passed away on December 15, 2002.